-The present condition in which the South finds itself is more dangerous than Reconstruction.
+"The present condition in which the South finds itself is more dangerous than Reconstruction.
 It is more insidious than Reconstruction.
 It is more dangerous in that the present Court decisions are built on gradualism.
 To induce us to agree or to force us to comply step by step.
 In Reconstruction there was the attempt to force the hideous monster upon us all at once.
 Our ancestors rallied and stopped it.
 Its weakness then was that they attempted to enforce it all at once.
 It will take special precautions to guard against the gradual acceptance, and the erosion of our rights through the deadly doctrine of gradualism.
 There is only one course open to us and that is stern resistance.
-There is no other alternative. . .
+There is no other alternative . . . ."

-In the standard packet of literature distributed by Citizens' Council headquarters in Greenwood, Mississippi, several quotations are reprinted from a speech in 1907 by former Mississippi Governor James K. Vardaman, stating that Negroes are unfit to vote and that the Fifteenth Amendment should be repealed.
-(For text, see case study on the Mississippi Power Structure.)
+In the standard packet of literature distributed by Citizens' Council headquarters in Greenwood, Miss., several quotations are reprinted from a speech in 1907 by former Mississippi Governor James K. Vardaman.
+Although given in 1907, Vardaman's speech pinpoints the State's present position on Negro voting.